-Mayland/Vista Heights - These great neighborhoods are just off of 16 Ave and Deerfoot Trail.
-This means, they are only a 10 minute drive to the downtown core.
-There are beautiful tree-lined streets in these communities and the accessibility can't be beat.
-Here you will find renovated bungalows and original homes on great sized lots.
+Mayland/Vista Heights - These great neighbourhoods are just off of 16 Ave and Deerfoot Trail.
+This means they are only a 10-minute drive to the downtown core.
+There are beautiful tree-lined streets in these communities and the accessibility can't be beaten.
+Here you will find renovated bungalows and original homes on great-sized lots.

 Rundle/Whitehorn/Marlborough/Sunridge - If you need to get somewhere in Calgary, these communities have you covered being just off the C-Train line.
 These communities are also near the Peter Lougheed Hospital.
 Two of Calgary's larger shopping centres are located in these communities and the area of Sunridge and Rundle have some interesting redevelopment plans.
 Here there are a variety of property types to choose from single family homes, attached properties, apartment condos, and townhouse condos.